 But the most surprising discovery was that, despite mapping our entire human genome and identifying some genes linked to disease, nearly all gene variants posed a minimal risk for disease development.
 In other words, the root cause of most disease was not genetic.

 Some genes are associated with disease, but most genes do not cause disease.

 Intriguingly, researchers also discovered that our genes weren’t so “one dimensional.”
 Many genes actually serve multiple functions.
 They don’t have single-purpose relationships with specific processes – like cancer development or metabolism.
 If we delete a disease-linked gene, we might never develop that disease, but we might also impair our digestion, brain function, or even immunity.
 For example, the gene mutation that causes sickle cell disorder also protects people from malaria.
 Sickle cell disorder is more common in malaria-ridden regions, and many researchers believe this mutation actually helps sufferers survive to adulthood and reproduce, even if the disease shortens lifespan overall.

 In short, the Human Genome Project failed to fulfill its promise, but it was still undeniably important.
 It forced researchers to revise one major scientific assumption…

 Genetics do not determine all of biology.
-Our genes are not our destiny.
+Our genes are not always our destiny.

 My DNA Test For Hair Loss: 23andMe

 Early in this article we mentioned a few genes associated with hair loss.
 There are actually a lot more.
 I would know.
-I have almost all of them.
+I seem to have most of them.

 In 2015, I decided to discover more about my genes.
 So I went and got my entire human genome sequenced through a service called 23andMe.